Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Gastroesophageal reflux disease (GERD) can be treated with medication.
-This may be done with a medication you can buy over the counter.
-Or it may be done with a medication that your doctor has to prescribe.
+Gastroesophageal reflux disease (GERD) can be treated with medicine.
+This may be done with a medicine you can buy over the counter.
+Or it may be done with a medicine that your healthcare provider has to prescribe.
 In some cases, both types may be used.
-Your doctor will tell you what is best for your symptoms.
+Your provider will tell you what is best for your symptoms.

-Antacids work to weaken the acid in the stomach and can give you quick relief.
+Antacids work to weaken the acid in your stomach and can give you quick relief.
 You can buy many of them with no prescription.
 Antacids can be high in sodium.
 This may be a problem if you have high blood pressure.
 Some antacids also have aluminum.
 This should be avoided if you have long-term (chronic) kidney disease.
-So check with your doctor first.
-Take antacids only when you need to, as advised by your doctor.
+So check with your provider first.
+Take antacids only when you need to, as advised by your provider.

 H-2 blockers cause the stomach to make less acid.
 They are often used both on demand as symptoms occur, and daily to keep symptoms away.
-Your provider may prescribe them if antacids do not work for you.
+Your provider may prescribe them if antacids don’t work for you.
 You can buy some of them over the counter.
 These come in a lower dosage.

 Side effects: Confusion in older adults

 These also cause the stomach to make less acid.
 They reduce stomach acid more than H-2 blockers.
-They are often used for a short time, or longer to treat certain conditions.
-You can buy them over the counter.
-Or a doctor may prescribe them.
-They help control the symptoms of GERD.
+They may be used for a short time, or longer to treat certain conditions.
+You can buy some of them over the counter.
+Or your provider may prescribe them.
+They help control GERD symptoms.

-Side effects: Tiredness, depression, anxiety, problems with physical movement, abdominal cramps, constipation, diarrhea, a jittery feeling
+Side effects: Tiredness, depression, anxiety, problems with physical movement, belly cramps, constipation, diarrhea, a jittery feeling

 Don’t take aspirin without your provider’s approval.
 And don’t take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen.
 These reduce the protective lining of your stomach.
 This can lead to more GERD symptoms.
-Check with your doctor or pharmacist before taking a new medication.
+Check with your provider or pharmacist before taking a new medicine.